23/04/2025

 Moving towards awareness

-There is currently no treatment that cures the disease, but Dr. Bachiller points out that very promising clinical trials are underway with new drugs that could slow its progression.
-These treatments are mainly administered to young patients like Alejandro, in the early years of the disease, but the results are still slow and the trials are still in experimental phases.
-"The life expectancy of FOP patients has improved thanks to earlier diagnosis and more effective treatments," adds Bachiller.
+There is currently no treatment that cures the disease, but Dr. Bachiller notes that very promising clinical trials are underway with new drugs that could slow its progression.
+These treatments are primarily administered to young patients like Alejandro, in the early stages of the disease, but results are still slow to materialize and the trials remain in experimental phases.
+“Life expectancy for patients with FOP has improved thanks to earlier diagnoses and more effective treatments,” adds Bachiller.

-Like the vast majority of rare pathologies, the approach to this disease must necessarily be multidisciplinary because, although at different stages of the disease, it involves dentists, physiotherapists, anesthesiologists and other specialists.
-"Ossification affects several organs and body systems, which requires coordinated care among several professionals," explains Bachiller.
-However, despite advances, legislation on this disease is still insufficient.
-"FOP is not contemplated in the regulations for rare diseases such as ALS, although we are working to include it and offer more support to patients," comments the rheumatologist.
+Like the vast majority of rare diseases, the approach to this condition must necessarily be multidisciplinary because—although at different stages of the disease—it involves dentists, physical therapists, anesthesiologists, and other specialists.
+“Ossification affects various organs and systems in the body, which requires coordinated care among various professionals,” explains Bachiller.
+However, despite advances, legislation regarding this disease remains insufficient.
+“FOP is not included in the regulations governing rare diseases such as ALS, although we are working to include it and offer more support to patients,” says the rheumatologist.

 And just in this same line, also comes into play the role of the Association, created more than 15 years ago by a group of patients and families who, knowing the difficulties involved in the disease, believed it necessary to focus attention on the knowledge of Fibrodysplasia Ossificans Progressiva (FOP) and thus stimulate research, outreach and support for patients and their families.